-Submerged slice pre-incubator with eight or twelve rings large volume
+Submerged slice pre-incubator with twelve rings, large volume

 - Slices maintained for many hours in incubating media

 - Twelve separate rings allow separation of different types of preparations

 - Slices supported on a quick-change nylon net